LA Street Vendor Campaign – Los Angeles, California

 Published On: September 2nd, 2022|

-The LA Street Vendor Campaign (LASVC) was an effort to create a permitting system for street vendors that resulted in the legalization of street vending in Los Angeles in 2018, and a statewide policy that decriminalized street vending throughout California.
-In 2008, residents of Boyle Heights, a diverse immigrant neighborhood, collaborated with two community-based organizations and the co-founder of LASVC to advocate for street vendors who were being harrassed by police.
+In 2008, residents of Boyle Heights, a diverse immigrant neighborhood, collaborated with two community-based organizations and the co-founder of LASVC to advocate for street vendors who were being harassed by police.
 Four years later, activists officially launched LASVC.
-The campaign later expanded to include forums in neighborhoods beyond Boyle Heights to gather resident feedback on how vendors could be a part of a more inclusive local economy.
-In part due to advocacy by LASVC and other coalition members, the City of Los Angeles decriminalized sidewalk vending in 2017, which allows police to levy only administrative fines for sidewalk vending violations.
-In 2020, the city issued its first permit to legally sell goods on the streets of Los Angeles.
+The campaign later expanded beyond Boyle Heights in resident forums on how vendors could be a part of a more inclusive local economy.

 Share This Strategy in Action